55+ Best Instagram Spots in San Francisco for Unique Photos

 Haight-Ashbury Murals

-The Haight-Ashbury neighborhood is filled with murals that have a common theme – music.
-Specifically the music from the 1960s during the summer of love.
-You’ll see a stunning Bob Marley piece and another with Jimi Hendrix, Janis Joplin, and Jerry Garcia – all once prominent members of the Haight music scene.
+The Haight-Ashbury neighborhood is filled with murals that share a common theme—music, specifically music from the 1960s during the summer of love.
+You’ll see a stunning Bob Marley piece and another with Jimi Hendrix, Janis Joplin, and Jerry Garcia—all once prominent members of the Haight music scene.

 While musicians do make a few appearances on the Haight buildings, there are also murals you’ll find that are a bit more open to your interpretation of what they might be about.

-The Haight Ashbury is a unique neighborhood to explore in its own right so have yourself a good street art hunt here.
+The Haight Ashbury is a unique neighborhood to explore, so have a good street art hunt here.

 Bob Marley mural in Haight Ashbury San Francisco, CA